Editor's Note: We recently updated this post with new insights.

 - Would you recommend someone to work here?

 These questions will help you outline your DEI strategy in a way that improves your current culture in areas where it may be lacking, as communicated by the people it most directly impacts.
 Gathering this type of feedback also communicates to your employees that you value their input and are working towards a strong and healthy culture.

 Only 38% of organizations say that they currently have a DEI strategy in place, according to an HR survey by McLean & Company.

 When it comes to DEI in the workplace, reactive and proactive strategies are not enough.
 Instead, progressive DEI practices are what help organizations create opportunities for success—both for their employees and themselves.

 3. Be Transparent and Make Open Communication a Priority

-Whether you’ve hit your goals or need a bit more time to get there—being transparent about DEI is always best practice.
+Whether you’ve hit your goals or need a bit more time to get there—being transparent about where you stand is always best practice.

-DEI strategies will look different for every organization, and what will work for one may not translate to another.
-Let your employees know where you stand, communicate the steps you're taking to improve, and report on your successes or obstacles as they arise.
+DEI strategies will look different for every organization, and what will work for one may not work for another.
+Let your employees know where you're at, communicate the steps you're taking to improve, and report on your successes or obstacles as they arise.